General Hospital Spoilers: Who Is Nelle?

 Was Frank A Victim Or Perpetrator?

 Carly said Frank left her and her mom “high and dry” with no money and ditched them.
 Then again, Cary was only three at the time and has no idea what really went on between Virginia and Frank.
-But General Hospital spoilers predict all will be revealed soon.
+However, General Hospital spoilers predict all will be revealed soon.
 Nelle’s letter from her father Frank should explain a lot.

 Nelle has Carly’s rattle Frank took with him when he left Carly and Virginia.
 Why take the rattle?
 It seems strange that Frank would tell Nelle to do awful things to his adoptive daughter, but it will all come out when Nelle’s subterfuge and revenge scheme is revealed says General Hospital spoilers.